brijrajsingh/LinearRegression-AMLWorkbench/readme.md

 ### Pre-requisites

   - Prepare a [Data Science Virtual Machine on Azure](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-vm) (you can use your local machine but DSVM comes pre-installed with Lots of ML libraries.

+  Select Windows server 2016 Data center and the region as East US 2 and Size as Standard B2ms (2 vcpus, 8 GB memory) for this workshop.
   - Install Azure Machine learning workbench
-    - On Data science VM the setup can be found on desktop
+    - On Data science VM the setup of Azure Machine learning workbench with the name "AmlWorkbenchSetup" can be found on desktop
     - For local installation you can download it from [here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation#install-and-log-in-to-workbench) for both Windows and MacOS
     - We will be using the Azure container service for deploying our machine learning model but you can chose to do the local deployment using Docker container.
 Know more [here](https://docs.docker.com/engine/installation/)